abaer123/Racing-Repository/Courses/Workshops/CICD/3_Caching_Rules_And_Failures.md

 # Step 01 - Adding Rules

 1. First we need to reset our existing pipeline from the previous track and remove all of the temporary DAG jobs.
-Make sure your still in your **_workshop-project_** project and use the left hand navigation menu to click through **CI/CD -\> Editor** so we can edit our pipeline .yml file.
+Make sure your still in your **_workshop-project_** project and use the left hand navigation menu to click through **Build -\> Pipeline editor** so we can edit our pipeline .yml file.
 2. Remove the code that matches the code block below, everything else can stay as is:

    ```plaintext